mathieulongtin/queue-test/README.md

 ## Measurement

+As a first step, we only measure how long it took to process the X messages, overall.

-During load, measure, every 10 seconds
+Ideally, during load, measure, every 5 seconds
 - Average, 90th centile, 95th centile, 99th centile and max job loading and/or processing time
 - Total number of items processed every second by queue
 - Queue sizes
 - Memory size of queueing server
 - CPU utilization of queueing server

-Also, optionaly, put in a log file the job ID and processing times.
+Also, optionally, put in a log file the job ID and processing times.
 Then make sure all job were processed through, and compare job latency.

 ## Process definition